SunRail

-A southern extension to Poinciana via Kissimmee, with four additional stations, opened on July 30, 2018.

 History

 Cost and funding

 The total cost of the system was originally estimated at $615 million for construction plus $432 million to purchase the right of way and tracks.
 However, the cost of construction ended up being above the $615 million quoted, and the agreement still allows CSX to run a limited number of freight trains along the line at night, although the majority of the freight traffic has been rerouted west to CSX's "S" Line.

 The budgeted operating costs were $47 million, and the rider fare revenue is $2 million, resulting in an operating deficit of approximately $45 million, or over $50 per passenger.

 Volusia, Seminole, Orange and Osceola counties and the City of Orlando partnered to build the project.
 The project was financed by the federal government, the state of Florida, and the local partners.
 Fifty percent of the funding came from a federal transit "New Starts" grant.
 The local partners were responsible for 25 percent of the cost and another 25 percent was paid by the State of Florida, which included the cost of track improvements, construction of train stations, and purchasing of locomotives and rail cars.

 On December 22, 2010, it was announced that the state of Florida had created an escrow account with $173 million.
 The money was planned to be used to purchase the tracks SunRail operates on, and also allowed the state to formally request $300 million from the federal government to cover construction costs.

 During its first year of operation, SunRail made a total of $7.2 million from a combination of fares, advertising and fees paid by CSX and Amtrak to run their trains through the corridor.
 However, SunRail spent a total of $34.4 million during that same year, ending it with a $27.2 million deficit and an average daily ridership of 3,700 passengers.